algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 ## Glossary

-[^1]: DOSBox is an emulator program that emulates an IBM PC compatible computer running a DOS operating system.
+[^1]: DOSBox is an emulator program that emulates an IBM PC-compatible computer running a DOS operating system.

-[^2]: The Tandy 1000 was the first in a line of IBM PC compatible home computer systems produced by the Tandy.
+[^2]: The Tandy 1000 was the first in a line of IBM PC-compatible home computer systems produced by the Tandy.
 The Tandy 1000 is powered by an x86 processor operating on a 16-bit architecture.
 This means that it utilizes the Intel 8088, which is a 16-bit microprocessor compatible with the x86 instruction set.

+[^3]: The process of creating a color map for a less color-dense image from a more dense image.